 Property operations and maintenance plan.
 Such plan shall describe continuing photovoltaic maintenance property upkeep such as mowing and trimming.

 Height and setback.
 Large-scale solar energy systems shall adhere to the height and setback requirements of the underlying zoning district except as follows herein.
 Any large-scale solar energy systems that are ground-mounted shall not exceed a height of 12 feet.
 The retail business/airport/commercial and/or recreational front setback shall be 75 feet, the rear setback shall be 25 feet and the side setback shall be 25 feet.
 The residential and light industrial front setbacks shall be 100 feet, the rear and side setbacks shall be 200 feet when abutting residential property and shall be 100 feet when abutting business commercial zones.
-Otherwise, the foregoing setback requirements are intended to be in conformity with the Sweden Town Code and all height measurements are to be calculated when the solar energy system is oriented at maximum tilt.
+Otherwise, the foregoing setback requirements are in conformity with the Sweden Town Code and all height measurements are to be calculated when the solar energy system is oriented at maximum tilt.

 Lot size.
 Large-scale solar energy systems shall be located on lots with a minimum lot size of 10 acres.

 Lot coverage.
 A large-scale solar energy system that is ground-mounted shall not exceed 80% of the lot size on which it is installed.
-The lot coverage percentage used by any ground-mounted solar energy system shall include all aspects necessary or required for the system (i.e., fences, shrubbery, roadways, parking) and said percentage shall be in conformity with any Sweden Town Code regulations concerning the same, including zoning regulations.
+The lot coverage percentage used by any ground-mounted solar energy system shall include all aspects necessary or required for the system (i.e., fences, shrubbery, roadways, and parking) and said percentage shall be in conformity with any Sweden Town Code regulations concerning same including zoning regulations.

 All large-scale energy systems shall be enclosed by fencing to prevent unauthorized access.
 Warning signs with the owner's contact information shall be placed on the entrance and perimeter of the fencing.
 The type of fencing shall be determined by the Sweden Planning Board.
 The fencing and the system shall be further screened by any landscaping needed to avoid adverse aesthetic impacts.